 Veolia pursues a recruitment policy designed to make it easier for those "out of the employment loop" (unqualified young people and the unemployed) to find work.
 The company makes a point of focusing on priority groups, such as women, older workers and employees from different ethnic backgrounds.
 It also seeks to secure jobs and promote employment of disabled people.

 Veolia's compensation policy is based on the same principles worldwide.
 It strives to offer fair remuneration that rewards individual efforts; ensure attractive compensation packages relative to local standards; and increase health and insurance coverage, notably through additional guarantees on existing pension plans.
 Finally, Veolia is committed to continuously forging stronger employee-employer dialogue.

 A desire to develop skills, anticipate changes in our industry and cultivate a stronger corporate culture prompted the company to create the Campus Veolia network in 1994.
 Responsible for coordinating training policy, the network trains employees and apprentices in the skills required for the areas in which Veolia operates.

-Campus Veolia constantly adapts its courses and workshops and coordinates an international training network in 10 countries spanning Europe, Africa, the Asia-Pacific region, the United States and the Middle East.
+Campus Veolia constantly adapts its courses and workshops and coordinates an international training network in 10 countries spanning Europe, Africa, the Middle East, the Asia-Pacific region, and the United States.